 Power Tip: Use the standard deduction only if your total expenses do not exceed the dollar amount set by the IRS.

-How do You Know if Your Shop is a Business for Tax Purpose?
+How Do You Know if Your Etsy Shop is a Business for Tax Purpose?

 The IRS will categorize your Etsy shop as either a business or hobby.
 If your shop is a hobby, then you cannot claim any tax deductions.